DJCubed12/Scryboard/backend/README.md

 All API endpoints will be stored in the `/endpoints` folder.
 There we can separate them out into multiple files for organization.

-In `endpoints/examples` you can see some VERY basic examples showing how Flask works.
+In `endpoints/examples.py` you can see some VERY basic examples showing how Flask works.
 Feel free to add a new endpoint (as simple as a function with the little `@current_app.route` on top) just to play around and get comfortable.
+There's some comments in there to try to explain what's going on.

 ## Maintenance